cambridgesemantics/csi-k8s-operator-anzograph/README_openshift.md

 * Kubectl, versions {1.18-1.14}

 ## AnzoGraph Docker Images Used for Deployment
-When you deploy AnzoGraph cluster using operator, following are the set of images used for actual cluster deployments.
-We have given reference docker commands to download the latest releases for each of them below.
+When you deploy an AnzoGraph cluster using the operator, there are three images available to use for the cluster deployments.
+The images are listed below.
+The Docker commands for downloading the latest release of each image are included for reference.

 ### AnzoGraph Operator